-Sterling rises after Chancellor reverses tax plan – Daily Business
+Sterling rises after Chancellor's tax u-turn – Daily Business

 The pound advanced against the dollar ahead of the announcement that the government was scrapping plans to cut the higher rate of tax.

 Mr Kwarteng said in a statement on Twitter that the government is “not proceeding with the abolition of the 45p tax rate”.
-He added: “We get it, and we have listened.”
+He added: “We get it, and we have listened.

+“This will allow us to focus on delivering the major parts of our growth package.”

+The announcement was followed by a rise in the pound against the dollar.
+Sterling was up 0.7% to $1.2453 before settling 0.2%

 The pound has clawed back all of its losses against the US dollar since Kwarteng delivered the mini-budget on 23 September.